k3ntako/High-School-Internship/day-one/day-one.md

 1. Important: copy the full URL at the top of the browser
    - Example: <https://getavataaars.com/?avatarStyle=Circle&topType=ShortHairShortFlat&accessoriesType=Blank&hairColor=Black&facialHairType=Blank&clotheType=Hoodie&clotheColor=Blue03&eyeType=Happy&eyebrowType=DefaultNatural&mouthType=Default&skinColor=Light>
 1. Paste the URL you just copied in our [shared document in Google Drive](https://drive.google.com/drive/folders/11W5qbx_MSDHMyTFXNIToxMuUBLuTOo0b?usp=share_link) – if you need to request access, we'll add you after you submit the request

+## Videos
+Here are a few videos to watch to get us ready for some of the topics we'll be talking about in the first week or so.
+Don't worry if you don't understand everything in them!
+Make a note of any questions you have and we can talk about them tomorrow.

+1. [How to use the Command Line](https://youtu.be/5XgBd6rjuDQ) A basic introdution to using the Terminal app and the Command Line – try following along if you'd like!
+1. [Git tutorial for beginners](https://youtu.be/8JJ101D3knE) We'll be using Git to keep all of our code up-to-date as we work on our projects.
+This video is pretty long, and a little more technical, so just watch as much as you can (and don't worry about memorizing everything, etc)!
+1. [How does the internet work?](https://youtu.be/TNQsmPf24go) We're going to be building websites, but before that – let's find out: how does all of this actually work?